Web-n-Composite/crypto-hacks-list/README.md

-<p>At the time , it&nbsp;GateCoinwas one of the first regulated cryptocurrency exchanges, and its popularity made it a prime target for attackers.&nbsp;The hackers managed to gain access to users’ wallets and&nbsp;&nbsp;<a href="https://thenextweb.com/hardfork/2019/03/14/gatecoin-cryptocurrency-exchange-dead/"><u>steal $2 million worth of cryptocurrencies</u></a>&nbsp;&nbsp;.&nbsp;It was the nail in the coffin for the&nbsp;GateCoinstock exchange never recovered.&nbsp;</p>
+At the time, GateCoin was one of the first regulated cryptocurrency exchanges, and its' popularity made it a prime target for attackers.
+The hackers managed to gain access to [users’ wallets and](https://thenextweb.com/hardfork/2019/03/14/gatecoin-cryptocurrency-exchange-dead/) steal $2 million worth of cryptocurrencies.
+It was the nail in the coffin for the GateCoin, the stock exchange never recovered.

 <hr class="wp-block-separator has-alpha-channel-opacity">